saintmalik/blog.saintmalik.me/blog/2023-04-11-argocd-on-kubernetes-cluster.md

 Using the following terraform code, you can deploy argocd into your existing kubernetes cluster, but before you apply this code using ```terraform apply --auto-approve```, you need to create a folder named **argocd** and save the below configurations as **install.yaml** in the **argocd** folder you just created.

-The below argocd configurations is not good for production, because we didnt implement HA(High Availabilty) Settings, you can check <a href="https://argo-cd.readthedocs.io/en/stable/operator-manual/installation/#high-availability" target="_blank">argocd docs</a> to set production ready config that has HA.
+The below argocd configurations is not good for production, because this isnt implementation for HA(High Availabilty), you can check <a href="https://argo-cd.readthedocs.io/en/stable/operator-manual/installation/#high-availability" target="_blank">argocd HA docs</a> to set production ready config values.

 ```yaml title="install.yaml"